PKG Q1 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Successful completion of major maintenance outages at the Counce and Jackson mills, enhancing production capabilities.
+• Successful completion of maintenance outages at the Counce and Jackson mills, which are expected to enhance productivity.

-• The Wallula mill reconfiguration has reduced costs related to fiber, power, and labor.
+• The Wallula mill reconfiguration was completed, leading to reduced costs in fiber, power, and labor.

 3. Forward Guidance and Outlook